-It's also important to consider whether your needs could be met by a footpath trading permit, or an extension to existing footpath trading.
+It's important to consider whether your needs could alternatively be met by a footpath trading permit, or an extension to existing footpath trading.

-Be aware that not all applicants will be granted a permit, as there are a number of criteria and requirements which will be considered.
-Some locations have limitations on the number of business parklets that can be permitted.
+Not all applicants will be granted a business parklet permit, as there are a number of criteria and requirements to consider and some locations have limitations on the number of business parklets that can be permitted.